igg-bioinfo/diva.wes/README.md

 # DiVA.call

-This is a fork of the original **DiVA** (DNA Variant Analysis), a [Snakemake](https://snakemake.readthedocs.io/en/stable/)-based pipeline for Next-Generation Sequencing **Exome** data analysis, developed at [CRS4 Next Generation Sequencing Core Facility](http://next.crs4.it).
+This is a fork of **DiVA** (DNA Variant Analysis), a [Snakemake](https://snakemake.readthedocs.io/en/stable/)-based pipeline for Next-Generation Sequencing **Exome** data analysis, developed at [CRS4 Next Generation Sequencing Core Facility](http://next.crs4.it).
 Software dependencies are directly managed by Snakemake using [Conda](https://docs.conda.io/en/latest/miniconda.html), ensuring the reproducibility of the workflow according to [FAIR](https://www.go-fair.org/fair-principles/) principles.

 In this repo we retained the first part of the analysis, from FASTQ to the recalibrated VCF following GATK Best Practices, and quality control.
 This pipeline should be executed to generate a **master** VCf including all the samples, and should re-executed when new samples are available.